 - Utilize multi-disciplinary team work.

-Every spring semester, faculty members are asked to submit grant proposals, with the approval of their corresponding department head.
+Every spring semester, faculty members are asked to submit grant proposals.
 The selection committee includes the Dean, Vice Dean, and Associate Dean for Undergraduate Programs.
 Please submit the form below.
 A letter of support from your department head can be emailed to to Pam Perry, UGP.
 This letter and any other supporting documentation are optional.

-Applicants will be notified of decisions in early April.
+Applicants will be notified of decisions in mid April.

 Fields marked with * are required